jetify-com/devbox/docs/app/docs/index.md

 ---

 ## What is Devbox?
-Devbox is a command-line tool that lets you easily create isolated shells and containers.
-You start by defining the list of packages required by your development environment, and devbox uses that definition to create an isolated environment just for your application.
+Devbox is a command-line tool that lets you easily create isolated dev environments and shells.
+You start by defining the list of packages required for your project, and Devbox creates an isolated, reproducible environment with those packages installed

 In practice, Devbox works similar to a package manager like yarn – except the packages it manages are at the operating-system level (the sort of thing you would normally install with brew or apt-get).